-The primary goal of the 2019 master plan is to prepare for the investments in new and renovated facilities anticipated by the governor and legislature's policy directives.
+The primary goal of the 2020 master plan is to prepare for the investments in new and renovated facilities anticipated by the governor and legislature's policy directives.
 To support this goal, several objectives have been identified:

-- 1 Establish a planning framework for the entire campus, recognizing the multiple functions accommodated on the site - 2 Identify a site for a hospital facility to serve forensic commitment patients, replacing the existing outmoded facilities - Accommodate a potential residential treatment facility to serve civil commitment patients - 4 Accommodate a second new cottage and a treatment/recreation facility for the Child Study and Treatment Center (CSTC)
+- 1 Establish a planning framework for the entire campus, recognizing the multiple functions accommodated on the site. - 2 Identify a site for a hospital facility to serve forensic commitment patients, replacing the existing outmoded facilities. - 3 Accommodate a potential 48-bed Residential Treatment Facility to serve civil commitment patients. - 4 Accommodate a second new cottage and a treatment/recreation facility for the Child Study and Treatment Center (CSTC).